snikket-im/snikket-android/README.md

 * XEP-0237: Roster Versioning mainly to save bandwith on poor mobile connections

 ##FAQ
+###General
+####How do I install Conversations?
+Conversations is entirely open source and licensed under GPLv3.
+So if you are a software developer you can check out the sources from github and use ant to build your apk file.

+The more convenient way which not only gives you automatic updates but also supports the further development of Conversations is to buy the App in the Google Play Store.
+####How do I create an account?
+XMPP like email for example is a federated protocol which means that there is not one company you can create your 'official xmpp account' with but there are hundreds or even thousands of provider out there.
+To find one use a web search engine of your choice.
+Or maybe your univeristy has one.
+Or you can run your own.
+Or ask a friend to run one.
+Once you found one you can use Conversations to create an account.
+Just select 'register new account on server' within the create account dialog.

 ###Security
 ####Why are there to end-to-end encryption methods and which one should I choose?
 In most cases OTR should be the encryption method of choice.
 It works out of the box with most contacts as long as they are online.